-Due to the duration of sleeping and typical unknown/poor hotel room ventilation, single room accommodations are the rule unless an exception has been specifically allowed.
+Due to the duration of sleeping and typical unknown/poor hotel room ventilation, single room accommodations are preferred.
 To save costs, cohabitation may be allowed for a traveling cohort that spends the day together.
 Do not stay in bunk houses and hostels.
 In hotels, minimize your time or avoid common areas.
 In your room, open operable windows.
 Even a small crack in cold weather will be beneficial.

 Attending Meetings and Gatherings

 See the above guidance for planning, indoor venues, and food and meals.

 - Avoid crowds.
 Avoid/leave crowded venues that do not allow distancing.

 - Follow CDC’s guidance for indoor masking, based on COVID-19 community levels in the area.

 - See the above advice for ventilation considerations of indoor venues.

 - Use hand sanitizer before and after eating and after touching doorknobs, switches, handles, handrails or elevator buttons.